-(5) If a Member believes that he/she has not been treated with proper courtesy or has a concern about the conduct or capability of an Officer, he/she should raise the matter with the respective Assistant Director.
-If he/she is not satisfied with the action that has been taken in response to this, he/she may raise the matter with the Chief Executive who will look into the matter afresh.
-If the Chief Executive believes that there is a case to answer he/she may determine the action to be taken which might include the Council’s formal disciplinary procedures.
+(5) If a Member believes that they have not been treated with proper courtesy or has a concern about the conduct or capability of an Officer, they should raise the matter with the respective Assistant Director.
+If they are not satisfied with the action that has been taken in response to this, they may raise the matter with the Chief Executive who will look into the matter afresh.
+If the Chief Executive believes that there is a case to answer the Chief Executive may determine the action to be taken which might include the Council’s formal disciplinary procedures.
 If the Officer concerned is the Chief Executive then the Member should raise the matter with their Group Leader, who should initially discuss the issue with the Chief Executive.

-(6) If an Officer feels that he/she has not been treated with respect or is concerned about any action or statement relating to him/herself or a colleague by a Member, or conduct of a Member, the Officer should raise the matter with his/her Assistant Director.
-If the Officer is not satisfied with any action that has been taken as a result, the Officer should raise the matter with his/her Executive Director.
-If there is a serious case to answer the Executive Director, with the agreement of the Chief Executive, may request that the matter be investigated through the Council’s Governance and Audit Committee’s procedures.
+(6) If an Officer feels that they have not been treated with respect or is concerned about any action or statement in relation to them or a colleague by a Member, or conduct of a Member, the Officer should raise the matter with their Assistant Director.
+If the Officer is not satisfied with any action that has been taken as a result, the Officer should raise the matter with the Chief Operating Officer or their Executive Director.
+If there is a serious case to answer the Deputy Chief Executive / Strategic Director, with the agreement of the Chief Executive, may request that the matter be investigated through the Council’s Governance and Audit Committee’s procedures.

 (1) Each Member has the right to inspect and have copies of the reports, minutes and background papers relating to the public part of any Council, Cabinet, Panel or Committee agenda.
 However, Members do not have an automatic right of access to all documents relating to confidential or “Exempt” items on the agenda.
 These might include, for instance, information relating to employees, occupiers of Council property, applications for grants, contracts, industrial relations negotiations, legal advice and criminal investigations.
 These provisions are detailed in the Access to Information Procedure Rules.

 (2) In respect of such confidential information, Members will normally receive, or have access to all papers unless they are of particular sensitivity.
-A Member may have access to such sensitive documentation insofar as it is reasonably necessary to enable him/her to properly perform his/her duties as a Member of the Council.
-The relevant question to be asked is whether he/she needs to know the information to perform such duties.
+A Member may have access to such sensitive documentation insofar as it is reasonably necessary to enable them to properly perform their duties as a Member of the Council.
+The relevant question to be asked is whether they need to know the information to perform such duties.

 (3) A member of the Cabinet, Panel or Committee will have a need to know of the documentation relating to that body.
 In other circumstances, a Member will normally be expected to justify the request in specific terms and the motive for requesting the information will be relevant.
 The question as to access to the documentation will be determined by the Monitoring Officer.